Combo Charts in PowerPoint: How to Combine Chart Types for Better Insights

 2. Go to Insert > Chart in the ribbon

-3. In the left panel of the Insert Chart dialog, select Combo
+3. In the left panel, select Combo

 5. Click OK